 The Stack is a collection of source code from repositories with various licenses.
 Any use of code gathered in The Stack must abide by the code’s original license terms, including attribution clauses when relevant.
 To facilitate this, The Stack contains provenance information, including the source of the code and its license, for each data point.

 The Stack was filtered to include only permissive licenses—i.e., those with minimal restrictions on how the software can be copied, modified, and redistributed e.g., MIT and Apache 2.0.
-Copyleft licenses such as GPL are not included as they have the requirement that the same rights be preserved in derivative works.
-Some have argued that a model trained with copyleft licensed data is considered derivative work.
+Note that we intentionally exclude copyleft licenses like GPL, as this community has strongly expressed their concern that machine learning models and inferred outputs violate the terms and conditions of the licenses.

-The list of SPDX license identifiers included in dataset are:
+For The Stack v1.0, we included the following list of SPDX license identifiers in the dataset:

 You can find the license distribution in Table 2 of the supporting research paper.
 MIT and Apache 2.0 make up the majority of the released dataset.

 After releasing the dataset, it was brought to our attention that licenses such as MPL, LGPL, and EPL were erroneously labeled as permissive when they are in fact weak copyleft licenses.
 For the the new version of The Stack (v1.1), we have removed these weak copyleft license files from the dataset.
 We’ve also added more programming languages and permissive licenses to the dataset.
 You can find the new set of 193 licenses here.